Botanical And Natural Dyes

 🎨 Modifiers

-Modifiers affect the colour tone
+Shifting the colour tone

 Modifiers adjust colour after dyeing by changing the chemical environment of the fibre.
 Minerals like iron deepen and “sadden” tones — turning yellow to olive, or red to plum.